In the hypotonic solution, the cell will gain water by osmosis and will swell up.

 - This movement of the water molecule is called osmosis, and it is because everything in the universe tries to reach an equilibrium.

 - The solution outside the cell has a higher soluble concentration than inside the cell.
-Thus, the water molecules move outside the cell from inside.
+Thus, the water molecules move outside the cell from the inside.